Early fault-tolerant simulations of the Hubbard model: Realising plaquette Trotterization

 \subsection{Resource cost without ancilla}

 First, we count gates without use of Hamming weight phasing.
 Given $r$ reps of

 we can merge the first and last terms

-so for large $r$ the first factor is negligible.
-We will describe costs using a vector $\vec{N}=\{ N_{\mathrm{TOF}}, N_T, N_R \}$ that represent the number of Toffoli gate, $T$ gates and arbitrary single qubit $Z$ rotations.
+so for large $r$ only the terms in the square brackets are non-negligible.
+We will describe costs using a vector $\vec{N}=\{ N_{\mathrm{TOF}}, N_T, N_R \}$ that represent the number of Toffoli gates, $T$ gates and arbitrary single qubit $Z$ rotations.
 Note that these costs are per Trotter step.
-There are various conversions between these costs that we discussed later.
+There are various conversions between these costs that we discuss later.

-For each step, we make 1 implementation of the interaction step $e^{u At}$ and 3 implementations of tile steps $e^{- \tau B^r t /2}$ or $e^{- \tau H_h^g t}$ (the cost of which is equal), so
+For each step, we make 1 implementation of the interaction step $e^{-i t H_I }$ and 3 implementations of tile steps $ e^{-i(t / 2) H_h^p }$ or $e^{- i t H_h^g }$ (the cost of which is equal), so

 There are $L^2$ interactions, but because of our choice of chemical potential each interaction corresponds to 1 arbitrary rotation, so it is possible to realise this with cost $\vec{N}_{\mathrm{int}} = \{0,0, L^2 \}$.
 Without our choice of chemical potential, we would have counted three times as many gates.